Data and the Web

 TECHNICAL NOTE:

 I downloaded the Apache logs from the server and, due to the file size, decided to import them into Strata rather than open the file and work with it directly.
 To import your logs, go to Import, select text-delimited files, and then import as space delimited with quotation marks as the text qualifier.
+Update: You can now use a handy little log parsing extension to pull in your web log files without having to mess around with a straight text import.

 TECHNICAL NOTE 2: